linebender/vello/vello_gpu/examples/native_webgl/README.md

 ## WebGL Demo

-Uses Vello Hybrid with a native WebGL2 backend in the browser.
+Uses Vello GPU with a native WebGL2 backend in the browser.
 This example does not use wgpu.

 ## Development